kartonfarkas/api_docs/source/suite/contacts/contact_email_history.rst

      - Comments
    * - startDate
      - date
-     - Can be used to filter the launch date of emails -
+     - Used to filter emails by the launch date
+     -
    * - endDate
      - date